What Does Error Rate Mean?

 - Readability: target text has an awkward word or sentence structure

-- Technical: incorrect tag placement, broken variables, or missing spaces
+- Technical: incorrect tag placement, broken variables, missing spaces, or broken web links

 The following error categories do not contribute to error rate:

 - Source: indicates an error in the original source segment